 Resident Councils and Organizations

-Minneapolis is home to a very involved and active public housing population.
-MPHA’s most valued partnership is with residents and the various resident organizations throughout the city that represent them.
-For more information about resident organizations, please see below or call MPHA’s Resident Initiatives Department at 612-342-1449.
-Listed below are some of MPHA’s resident councils and organizations.
+Minneapolis is home to an active, involved public housing population.
+MPHA’s most valued partnership is with residents and the resident organizations that represent them.

 Minneapolis Highrise Representative Council (MHRC)